Python-Markdown/markdown/docs/reference.md

     If an extension name is provided as a string, the extension must be importable as a python module on your PYTHONPATH.
-Python's dot notation is supported.
-Therefore, to import the 'extra' extension, one could do `extensions=['markdown.extensions.extra']`
+Python's dot notation is required.
+Therefore, to import the 'extra' extension, one would do `extensions=['markdown.extensions.extra']`

     Additionally, a Class may be specified in the name.
 The class must be at the